A categorification of acyclic principal coefficient cluster algebras: Calabi--Yau properties for frozen Jacobian algebras

 \section{Calabi--Yau properties for frozen Jacobian algebras}

-We now recall a sufficient condition on an ice quiver with potential $(Q,F,W)$ for the associated frozen Jacobian algebra to be bimodule internally $3$-Calabi--Yau with respect to the frozen idempotent $e=\sum_{v\in F_0}e_v$ \cite[\S5]{presslandinternally}.
-We will show, under mild assumptions on $(Q,W)$, that the ice quiver with potential $(\lift{Q},\lift{F},\lift{W})$ from \Cref{bigQP-def} satisfies this condition, and so $A_{Q,W}$ has the necessary Calabi--Yau symmetry for us to be able to apply \Cref{icytofrobcat}.
-Thus this section constitutes the main step in the proof of \Cref{main-cat-thm}.
+In this section, we will recall from \cite[\S5]{Pressland-iCY} a bimodule complex $0\to\res{A}\to A\to0$ for a frozen Jacobian algebra $A$, exactness of which implies that $A$ is bimodule internally $3$-Calabi--Yau with respect to its frozen idempotent.
+We show that this complex is exact when $A=A_{Q,W}$ is as in Definition~\ref{d:bigQP}.
+Thus these frozen Jacobian algebras satisfy the most complicated condition in Theorem~\ref{t:icytofrobcat}.
+This constitutes the main step in the proof of Theorem~\ref{t:main-cat-thm}.

-In \cite[\S5]{presslandinternally}, it is explained how an ice quiver with potential $(Q,F,W)$ determines a complex of projective bimodules for the associated frozen Jacobian algebra $A=\frjac{Q}{F}{W}$.
-We denote this complex by $\res{A}$, although strictly it depends on the presentation of $A$ determined by $(Q,F,W)$, and will now give its definition.
+Our arguments exploit the fact that the algebras we consider are pseudocompact, and so we begin with some useful generalities on such algebras.
+Further background can be found in \cite{gabrielcategories,brumerpseudocompact,simsoncoalgebras,vandenberghcalabiyau,iusenkopath}, for example.

+\begin{defn} Let $A$ be a topological $\KK$-algebra.
+We say that $A$ is \emph{pseudocompact} if there is a system $\mathcal{I}=\{I\}$ of neighbourhoods of $0\in A$ consisting of (open) ideals such that $A/I$ is finite-dimensional for all $I\in\mathcal{I}$ and the natural map

+is an isomorphism.
+The \emph{Jacobson radical} of $A$, denoted by $J$, is the intersection of maximal closed left ideals of $A$, and we say that $A$ is \emph{$J$-adically complete} if the natural map $A\to\invlim_nA/J^n$ is an isomorphism. \end{defn}

+\begin{prop} If $Q$ is a finite quiver, the complete path algebra $\cpa{\KK}{Q}$ is pseudocompact and $J$-adically complete, where $J$ is the Jacobson radical. \end{prop} \begin{proof} The algebra $\cpa{\KK}{Q}$ may be identified with the continuous dual of the path coalgebra of $Q^\op$, i.e.\ the space of continuous functionals on this coalgebra; see for example \cite[Prop.~8.1(c)]{simsoncoalgebras}.
+The continuous dual of any coalgebra is pseudocompact \cite{simsoncoalgebrastame}.

+The Jacobson radical of $\cpa{\KK}{Q}$ is generated by the arrows.
+In particular, $\cpa{\KK}{Q}/J^2$ is finite-dimensional, since $Q$ is a finite quiver, and so $\cpa{\KK}{Q}$ is $J$-adically complete by \cite[Prop.~2.7]{iusenkopath}. \end{proof}

+\begin{prop} Let $Q$ be a finite quiver.
+Then for any ideal $I\leq\cpa{\KK}{Q}$ which is closed in the $J$-adic topology, for $J$ the Jacobson radical, the quotient algebra $A=\cpa{\KK}{Q}/I$ is pseudocompact. \end{prop} \begin{proof} This statement (in a more general form) can be found in The Stacks Project \S00M9\footnote{See \href{https://stacks.math.columbia.edu/tag/00M9}{\url{https://stacks.math.columbia.edu/tag/00M9}}}, but we give a direct argument.
+For each $n\in\ZZ$, there is a short exact sequence